AlaskaAirlines/auro-banner/demo/demo.md

 ## Overlay

-The following example illustrates `<auro-banner>` custom element using the `overlay` slot.
-You'll need to include the boolean `overlay` to display the overlay.
-This fixes an icon to the bottom of the banner.
+The following example illustrates the `<auro-banner>` custom element using the `overlay` slot.
+You'll need to include the boolean attribute `overlay` to display the overlay.
+This will fix an icon to the bottom of the banner.

 <div class="exampleWrapper">
   <auro-banner